Anthropology

 ANTHROPOLOGY 202—CONCEPTS AND METHODS IN CULTURAL ANTHROPOLOGY (SS)

-Fall, Spring.
+Fall or Spring.
 Credit, three hours.
 Basic concepts and theories of cultural anthropology.
 Comparative economic and political systems, social organization and the family, belief systems, and modes of communication.
 Diverse levels of sociocultural complexity from tribal to industrial societies.

 ANTHROPOLOGY 204—INTRODUCTION TO ARCHAEOLOGY (SS)